There is an option now on your profile page

 - Similarly, Tales of Phantasia has a puzzle that challenges you to hit a series of switches at the same time as your computer controlled ally, who just refuses to walk straight at a consistent pace and keeps stopping, speeding up and slowing down randomly.
 If you, playing as Cless, fail to hit the switches with Arche enough times, your other two party members will take over, hitting all the switches in record time.

-- Also similarly, in Tales Of Legendia, the party comes across many puzzle chambers where they must make use of the Sorcerer's Ring to solve them.
+- In Tales of Legendia, the party comes across many puzzle chambers where they must make use of the Sorcerer's Ring to solve them.
 Whenever they feel like it, the player can ask a party member to solve it for them.
 Doing so at any single puzzle room locks a Title away from you, however, but hey.

 - Moses offers similar help in a forest maze but getting the help loses you a title for Senel.